 Dual Diagnosis Treatment

 Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in mental health disorders and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual-diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
-In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
+This strategy treats both the substance abuse problem and the mental disorder simultaneously.
 Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.

 Please, do not try to detox on your own.
 The detox process can be painful and difficult without medical assistance.
 However, getting through the detox process is crucial for continued treatment.
 We Level Up provide proper care with round-the-clock medical staff to assist your recovery medically.
 So, reclaim your life, and call us to speak with one of our treatment specialists.
 If you or a loved one are struggling with yellow Percocet abuse, we are here to help.
 Our counselors know what you are going through and will answer any of your questions.